yuanzhubi/call_in_stack/README.md

 Welcome to call in stack!

-Call a function in a new stack that allocated anywhere.
+Call a function in a new stack that can be allocated anywhere.
 Do not be afraid of stack limit in your coroutines!
 Try to make your stack shareable between all coroutines!

 Attention!
 It is not a coroutine library, but a library to help your stackful coroutine work more effeicently in memory cost.